-This year's crowd-pleasing documentary - tailor-made for those who enjoy "musical underdog" docs like Searching for Sugar Man and Standing in the Shadows of Motown – 20 Feet from Stardom takes a reverent look at the talented black women who sang backup vocals on hit songs, from the early '60s through modern times.
+This year's go-to documentary crowdpleaser – tailor-made for those who enjoy "musical underdog" docs like Searching for Sugar Man and Standing in the Shadows of Motown – 20 Feet from Stardom takes a reverent look at the talented black women who sang backup vocals on hit songs, from the early '60s through modern times.

 Expertly crafted by seasoned music documentarian Neville, and with a soundtrack to kill for, 20 Feet from Stardom is for pretty much everybody.
 Despite the plethora of talking heads and grainy photographs, this is one doc that begs to be watched – and especially heard – in a darkened theatre.
-These women may be relatively anonymous, but they are superstars, and deserve to be enjoyed in the best venue possible.
+These women may be relatively anonymous, but they are superstars, and their work deserves to be enjoyed in the best venue possible.